David J. Gladstone, ScD

 Hanover NH 03755

-Ultra conformal radiation therapy to spare normal tissues from damage secondary to treatment.
+Highly conformal radiation therapy to spare normal tissues from damage secondary to treatment.
 Image guided radiation therapy, biological gating of therapeutic X-ray beams, image guided brachytherapy.
 Cherenkov emission during radiotherapy.
-EPR dosimetry.
+Ultra-high dose rate radiation therapy to elicit the FLASH normal tissue sparing effect.

 ENG-56, ENG-157, ENG-167, ENG-168, ENG-192